 Whether you want to dine out, pamper yourself at the salon, enjoy a relaxing coffee, join a sports club or have an afternoon at the museum, living in Horsforth is the answer.
 This lovely Leeds suburb was even featured in The Sunday Times Best Places to Live Guide in 2017!

-Horsforth Hall Park is a main focal point of the town.
-This is a large community park which is open all year round.
-There is a children’s playground, a skate park, a Japanese Garden to explore and also the facilities to play bowls – something for all.
-The park also offers live entertainment in the summer months ranging from food and drink festivals to family fun days.
-The cricket pitch in the middle of the park is the home of Horsforth CC.
+Horsforth Hall Park is loved by the locals and stays open all year round.
+This large community park has something for everyone with a children’s playground, Japanese Garden, skate park and cricket pitch.
+In the Summer months, the park also offers entertainment including food and drink festivals and family fund days.
+The cricket pitch in the middle of the park is also home to Horsforth CC.

 Horsforth is no slump when it comes to pubs either, it even has its own version of the Otley run pub-crawl – ‘The Horsforth Mile’.
 One of the oldest on the route is The Queens Arms, a traditional 17th Century pub, with a cosy games room out the back where you can watch sport and play pool.
 The Town Street Tavern is also a popular choice if you like craft beer and real ales – they also do great homemade food.

-Horsforth is a sought after area for families given the schools in the area.
-There are 8 primary schools (including one independent school) with 3 rated ‘outstanding’ in their last Ofsted reports.
+Although the eateries alone are enough reason enough to live in Horsforth, the schools also make it a very sought after location for families.
+There are eight nearby primary schools (including one independent school) with 3 rated ‘outstanding’ in their last Ofsted reports.
 Horsforth School is the illustrious secondary school.